samsung-cnct/k2/README.md

 You may prefer to save it with a name that is consistent with the `cluster` variable in the configuration.
 In other words, if your `cluster` is `foo`, then perhaps your file should be named `foo.yaml`

-> Note that file paths within the configuration file must be relative to any docker mapping used when running the k2 container.
-> For example `credentialsFile: /root/.aws/credentials` to use `~/.aws/credentials` when running the container with `-v ~/:/root`.

 ### Important configuration variables to adjust

 While all configuration options are available for a reason, some are more important than others.
 Some key ones include